FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/10-Devices/04-Device-Identity/README.md

 | **Deleted** | The device identity has been removed from Microsoft Entra ID. |

 Disabling a device is often preferred over immediate deletion during investigations.

 ---

+## Device Activity

+Microsoft Entra ID records the approximate last sign-in time for each device.

+Administrators can use this information to identify inactive devices and support lifecycle management processes.

+Reviewing device activity helps organizations remove obsolete device identities and reduce unnecessary security exposure.

+---